 These beer-tasting events highlight Toledo’s local craft breweries and holiday events.
 Hensville Park is great for families during the daytime, with tons of kid-friendly activities and sights and an exciting hotspot for adults looking for nightlife in Toledo.
 Explore Hensville Park and plan your visit here.

 See Related: Best Places to Visit in the US

 12. Toledo Police Museum

 The Toledo Police Museum is a fun, educational museum highlighting the hard work, dedication, and service of the Toledo police force over the last century.
 It was restored and reopened to the public in 2011 near Ottawa Park, thanks to the support of many volunteers in the Toledo area.

-Visitors to this Toledo museum can get locked up in a jail cell, have their mug shot taken by the original TPD camera, or look inside a replica 1948 police wagon to experience what the police traveled in to investigate crimes and catch criminals.
+Visitors to this Toledo museum can get locked up in a jail cell, have their mug shot by the original TPD camera, or look inside a replica of the 1948 police wagon to experience what the police traveled in to investigate crimes and catch criminals.

-There are many interesting interactive displays at the museum and a complete timeline highlighting the department’s humble beginnings up to the task force that serves Toledo today.
-The Toledo Police Museum is free to the public and is open every Saturday from 10 am to 4 pm.
+Many interesting interactive displays at the museum and a complete timeline highlight the department’s humble beginnings up to the task force that serves Toledo today.
+The Toledo Police Museum is free and open every Saturday from 10 am to 4 pm.

 13. Hollywood Casino Toledo

 Look no further than Hollywood Casino Toledo for gaming, dining, and entertainment.
 Featuring 1,700 hot slots, 46 table games, and a 12-table poker room on 125,000 square feet of thrilling casino action, it’s a gambler’s paradise right in the heart of Ohio.